light-and-ray/image-edit-bot-open-webui/README.md

 ### MAP_CHANNEL_NAME_WORKFLOW
 This is a dictionary in json format that maps workflow and channel name.
 For example and by default `"{"qwen-image-edit": "qwen_image_edit.json"}"` means the bot will handle all messages from *"qwen-image-edit"* channel, send all user's requests there into *"workflows/qwen_image_edit.json"*.
 You can add channels and workflows how many you want

+### LAZY_IMAGE_URLS
+`0` means the bot will send images in base 64 format, `1` - will send url from Comfy's `/view?filename=...`.
+For the second choice comfy's address should be available from a client and Comfy server should be turned on